Alex Gorsky

-Alex Gorsky (born 1960) is an American businessman and the executive chairman of Johnson & Johnson.
-He is the seventh person who served as chair and chief executive officer of Johnson & Johnson since it became a publicly traded company in 1944.
-Gorsky stepped down as CEO at Johnson & Johnson in January 2022 and was succeeded by Joaquin Duato.
+Alex Gorsky (born 1960) is an American businessman.
+He is the former chairman and CEO of Johnson & Johnson.
+Gorsky stepped down as CEO of Johnson & Johnson in January 2022 and was succeeded by Joaquin Duato.
+He was the seventh person who was the company's chairman and CEO since it became a publicly traded company in 1944.
+He is a board director of Apple and JP Morgan Chase.

 Early life and education

 Gorsky's grandparents immigrated to the United States from Russia and Croatia.
-Gorsky was born the third of six children of Albert and Loretta (née Bartolac) Gorsky in Kansas City, Kansas.
+Gorsky was the third of six children of Albert and Loretta (née Bartolac) Gorsky in Kansas City, Kansas.
 When he was 12, his family moved to Fremont, Michigan, where his father, a Korean War veteran, took a job as a marketing executive for Gerber Foods.
 In high school, Gorsky was captain of the varsity football team, assuming positions as quarterback and linebacker.
 He was also captain of the swimming team.